Ewing, Georgetown take Big East, NCAA bid with stunning rout

 BIG PICTURE

-Georgetown: Became the lowest-seeded team to win the Big East Tournament since Connecticut did it as a No. 9 seed in 2011.
-Those Huskies went on to win a national title.
+Georgetown: Became the first No. 8 seed to win the Big East Tournament and the lowest seed since Connecticut did it as a No. 9 in 2011.
+Georgetown’s eighth title broke a tie with UConn for the most of any school.

+Those 2011 Huskies went on to win a national title.
 That seems unlikely for these Hoyas, who entered the Big East Tournament with a losing record.
-But Georgetown is now 10-4 since returning from a COVID-19 pause in mid-January, a run that coincided with Ewing inserting Bile into the starting lineup.
+But Georgetown is 10-4 since returning from a COVID-19 pause in mid-January, a run that coincided with Ewing inserting Bile into the starting lineup.

+“Once you get to the NCAA Tournament anything is possible,” Ewing said.

 Creighton: The Bluejays scored a season-low 48 points and shot 29% from the field.